How to file a Maryland annual report

 Required information

 Maryland's Form 1 requires comprehensive information covering both standard annual report data and business personal property details, reflecting the state's unique combined filing approach.
-All entities will have to include details like:
+All entities must include:

-• Business legal name and any trade names
+• Business legal name (must match SDAT records exactly) and any trade names

 • SDAT Department ID number (critical for processing)